Skip to content

 Loss & Training

-Standard autoregressive language modeling loss, pretrained on a context length of 4K.
-Key hyperparameters include chunk size, top-N selection count, and number of encoder layers.
+Standard autoregressive language modeling loss is used, with pre-training on a 4K context length.
+Key hyperparameters include chunk size, top-N selection count, and the number of encoder layers.

 Key Experimental Results